 Please select the Legend region and toggle the option from Off to On to enable Legend.

-The following are the list of options that are available for you to format the Horizontal axis or X-Axis.
-As you can see from the screenshot below, we change the Color to Brown, Text Size to 14, and font family to Cambria.
+The following is the list of options available for you to format the Horizontal axis or X-axis.
+As you can see from the screenshot below, we changed the Color to Brown, the Text Size to 14, and the font family to Cambria.

-By default, the X-Axis title set to Off.
+By default, the X-Axis title is set to Off.
 Let me change the option from Off to On.
-Next, change the Title Color to Green, Font style to Cambria, and Font Size to 25.
+Next, change the Title Color to Green, the Font Style to Cambria, and the Font Size to 25.

 Format Y-Axis of a Power BI Waterfall Chart

-The following are the list of options available to format vertical Axis.
-Here, you can change the default start and end values of the YAxis
+The following is the list of options available to format the vertical Axis.
+Here, you can change the default start and end values of the YAxis.

-As you can see, we changed the Y-Axis Font color to Brown, Font Family to Cambria, Display units to Thousands, and Text Size to 15.
+As you can see, we changed the Y-Axis Font color to Brown, the Font Family to Cambria, the Display units to Thousands, and the Text Size to 15.

 - Color: You can change the Gridlines color.